(runs January 23 through March 8)

 (runs May 29 through September 20)

 The words la lluvia—Spanish for “the rain”—inspired an artful presentation of the force of life that makes gardening on the prairie possible.
 From clamoring summer thunderstorms to quiet autumn drizzles, rain and all of its sounds, physical force and sustenance supports the shoots, flowers and fruits of the garden’s year.
 Centered around a horticultural conversation about the water cycle and the opening year for the Botanical Garden’s half-acre water garden, the summer exhibition will employ creative programming designed to engage visitors in a conversation about the importance of our most precious natural resource.

 The lone ginkgo in the Botanical Garden’s bonsai collection has been under training as a bonsai for 150 years in 2015.
 In this exhibit, dozens of younger bonsai surround a ceremonial presentation of this specimen tree, arguably one of the finest specimens in the collection.

-Concept: Our second annual Holiday Exhibition will feature the classic elegance of more than 1,000 amaryllis and an array of other favorite holiday flowers.
-With dozens of classic and groundbreaking varieties, the sheer magnitude of this holiday gala will ring in the season like nothing else.
+Our third annual Holiday Exhibition will feature the classic elegance of over 1000 amaryllis and an array of favorite holiday flowers.
+With dozens of classic and groundbreaking varieties, the sheer magnitude of this holiday gala rings in the holiday season like nothing else.
 Join us for the reveal at Champagne and Chocolate the weekend before Thanksgiving to catch your first glimpse of these spectacular flowers.